japila-books/spark-sql-internals/docs/logical-analysis-rules/ResolveFunctions.md

-# ResolveFunctions Logical Resolution Rule -- Resolving grouping__id UnresolvedAttribute, UnresolvedGenerator And UnresolvedFunction Expressions
+# ResolveFunctions Logical Resolution Rule

 `ResolveFunctions` is a logical resolution rule that the [logical query plan analyzer](../Analyzer.md#ResolveFunctions) uses to <<apply, resolve grouping__id UnresolvedAttribute, UnresolvedGenerator and UnresolvedFunction expressions>> in an entire logical query plan.